BoGarrix/pdsnd_github/README.md

 in this project we'll apply what we have learned in version control course.

 ### Files used
-we'll be using the bikeshare_2.py file.
+we'll be using the bikeshare_2.py file that we used in our python course project.

 ### Credits
 * [There is many useful sources like this one.](https://www.atlassian.com/git)